jw-lin/cbeam/docs/_sources/mmi.rst

     :local:

 .. note::
-    This example is for a *weakly-guided* multimode interference (MMI) coupler, which is a little unusual: typical MMI couplers use strong index contrasts and have highly confined modes, which I think give better performance.
+    This example is for a *weakly guided* multimode interference (MMI) coupler, which is a little unusual: typical MMI couplers use strong index contrasts and have highly confined modes, which I think give better performance.

 A multimode interference (MMI) coupler can be constructed using a series of :math:`M` "access" waveguides and :math:`N` output waveguides which are connected in the middle by a larger, multimoded slab waveguide.
 Under certain design parameters, an MMI coupler acts as an :math:`M\times N` beam recombiner.
 Such devices leverage the "self-imaging" property of the central slab waveguide.
 This section presents a partial simulation of a :math:`1 \times 3` MMI coupler, and also shows how electric fields from one waveguide mesh can be transferred to another.